growdigital/forestgarden.wales/content/blog/flowers-pollinators-orchard.md

 ---
 title: Flowers for pollinators in an orchard
-date: 2019-03-06 21:20:06 +0000
+date: 2019-03-09 10:20:06 +0000
 discussionId: flowers-pollinators-prefer
-description: Based on DNA barcoding research by @WalesBotanic, these are the top spring flowers for honey bees
+description: Orchards need pollinators, which in turn need particular help in spring.
+Based on DNA barcoding research by @WalesBotanic, these are the top spring flowers.
+This article first appeared in The People’s Orchard Newsletter.
 tags:
 - ForestGarden
 - GdnBloggers